AHeimberger/SystemC-2.3-Pretty-Printer/README.md

 ## ![SystemC 2.3 Pretty-Printer](./img/logo.png)

 **Goals:**
-Currently GDB can not show the value/s stored within the object, because it has now knowledge about the data-structure.
 With the help of <a href="https://sourceware.org/gdb/onlinedocs/gdb/Pretty-Printing.html#Pretty-Printing">GDB Pretty-Printers</a> it is possible to tell GDB how to resolve the data structure to show the value of the object.
-Without Pretty-Printers the complete structure of the object will be shown with no valuable information.
+Without Pretty-Printers the complete structure of the object will be shown with easy to read information.

+## Requirements:
+- Needs GDB 7.0 or above, which includes support to write Pretty-Printers.
+- Linux file system knowledge, terminal operations, root permissions.
+- Create the SystemC installation.
+- Download and set Pretty-Printers for SystemC 2.3
+- Compile and run test program

 **Implementation of SystemC datatypes:**
 - sc\_bit, sc\_bv\_base,